Jacknet/dreampi/README.md

 The `interface` parameter corresponds to your network device, such as `eth0` or `wlan0`.
 Check `ifconfig` to know your network device's name.

+You do not need to define your network interface if you are stopping the service.

 ---

 Original by @Kazade